BrianSemiglia/BSImplementation/README.md

        }
     }

-would then look more like this:
+would end up looking more like this:

     - (void)viewDidLoad
     {